Introduction

 "Why two computer game companies?"
 Tim asked, still unsure.

 "We don't compete with them.
-Sierra does adventure games, and Brøderbund has an action game company that they can't make a profit from, plus a new edutainment game that's going to be a big hit.
+Sierra does adventure games.
+Brøderbund has an action game company that they can't make a profit from, plus a new edutainment game that's going to be a big hit.
 Brøderbund has been trying to attract outside investment, most people only know it as the printshop company.
 With the merger, they won't need outside investment to grow.
-Sierra would actively welcome offloading marketing and production; they're happiest writing games.
+Sierra would actively welcome offloading marketing and production.
+They're happiest creating adventure games.
 I think I can convince them both," I explained.

 "What do you want to call the new company?"
 Blake asked.

-"BHS Productions works for me," I said, after a brief pause.
-"I certainly don't want to call it Cook Productions."
+"BHS works for me," I said, after a brief pause.
+"I certainly don't want to call it Cook Software."

 "And the existing owners would all have a place in the board of this BHS Company?"
 Blake asked.